Policy document

 9.9

-Persons placed in Maidstone Borough by another local housing authority under the provision of the homelessness legislation will not become eligible to meet the local connection criteria stated in paragraphs 9.2, 9.5 and 9.6 above until the period of 5 years has expired from the date of their placement and their tenancy within Maidstone Borough would not amount to a local connection for other family members under paragraph 9.3.
-When a Relief Duty may be owed under Part 7 of the Housing Act 1996, the Homechoice and Strategy Manager may use discretion for the purpose of enabling a referral to another local authority.
+Persons placed in Maidstone Borough by another local housing authority under the provision of the homelessness legislation will not become eligible to meet the local connection criteria stated in paragraphs 9.2 and 9.4 above until the period of 5 years has expired from the date of their placement.

 9.10

-In exceptional circumstances the matter will be considered as part of the review process and discretion can be applied by the Head of Housing and Community Services, if an applicant is able to demonstrate a local connection that does not readily match the local connection criteria stated above.
+In exceptional circumstances the matter will be considered as part of the review process and discretion can be applied by the Housing Solutions Manager or the Head of Housing and Regulatory Services, if an applicant is able to demonstrate a local connection that does not readily match the local connection criteria stated above.
 For example, applicants may have a need for support, special school placements or medical treatment which cannot be met in any other reasonable location.
 Applicants may also have felt the need to leave an area where they have a local connection.
 This is often supported by the police or another external agency.
-If the Head of Housing and Community Services is satisfied with the evidence provided in these cases, the applicant may be accepted onto the housing register.

 9.11 Right to Move